The annual economic cost of road crashes in Australia is enormous—estimated at $27 billion per annum—and the social

 Local governments have responsibilities for funding, planning, designing and operating the road networks in their local areas.

 The Department of Infrastructure and Regional Development has a range of functions that support the Australian Government's role in road safety.
-These include: administering vehicle safety standards for new vehicles, administering the National Black Spot Program and other road funding, administering the keys2drive and Seatbelts for Regional School Buses programs, producing national road safety statistics, and coordinating the National Road Safety Strategy 2011–2020.
+These include: administering vehicle safety standards for new vehicles, administering the National Black Spot Program and other road funding, administering the keys2drive program, producing national road safety statistics, and coordinating the National Road Safety Strategy 2011–2020.